 How “personal” should I be?

-By their nature, these essays are “personal” in that they ask you not only to tell things about you but to reflect on their significance to your past and future educational and career goals.
+By their nature, these statements are “personal” in that they ask you not only to tell things about you but to reflect on their significance to your past and future educational and career goals.

 Some applications specifically request that you provide a personal narrative, while others focus more on educational and professional experience.